 The displaced fertile topsoil is eroded or transported away, leaving the area unfit for growing any trees.
 It is this disturbance of soil which makes it difficult to grow trees.

 Linger Environmental Effect of Mining Erosion

 According to Massachusetts Institute of Technology (MIT) the effects of mining erosion can linger long after the mining has ended.
 Large swathes of land are impacted, beyond the immediate surroundings of the mine.
-The University of Minnesota Center for Forest Ecology reports that metallic dust from copper and nickel mines often persist for many decades and can even reach areas 2-3 miles away from the actual mines points out.
+Metallic dust from copper and nickel mines often persist for many decades and can even reach areas 2-3 miles away from the actual mines points out.